What I've learned from 10 years of bike commuting

 If you are looking to buy an ebike, my recommendation would be to see if you can rent or borrow a similar bike and use it on your commute both ways before hand.
 Riding it up and down the block of the bike shop won't really show you what it is like to ride up that hill you need to go up, or when it is loaded up with all your work stuff.

 There are many different types of bikes for different styles of riding, distance and use cases.
 The best bike is one you use all the time.
-For me, I favored low maintenance and reliability over other factors (speed, comfort, carrying capacity etc), so went for a fairly cheap, single speed steel frame bike, with puncture resistant road tires, mudgards and drop bars.
-This is the type of bike I just don't need to worry about - it isn't fancy, so I'm not worried about locking it up outside a pub or overnight, it is pretty robust and requires very little maintenance , and it just works - its not fast or particularly comfortable, but I jump on and pedal and it goes.
+For me, I favoured low maintenance and reliability over other factors (speed, comfort, carrying capacity etc), so went for a fairly cheap, single speed steel frame bike, with puncture resistant road tyres, mudguards and drop bars.
+This is the type of bike I just don't need to worry about - it isn't fancy, so I'm not worried about locking it up outside a pub or overnight, it is pretty robust and requires very little maintenance, and it just works.
+It's not fast or particularly comfortable, but I jump on and pedal and it goes.

-You might prioritize speed (ebikes or road bikes), carrying capacity (cargo bikes), comfort (step through, or hybrid bike), off road capability (Mountain or gravel bike) or style (Fixie?
-City bike?
-I don't know what is cool anymore.)
+You might prioritise speed (ebikes or road bikes), carrying capacity (cargo bikes), comfort (step through, or hybrid bike), off road capability (mountain or gravel bike) or style (fixie, city bike - I don't know what is cool anymore).

 Clothing